therealunicornsecurity/tricard/README.md

 Limitations
 ======

-- tricard only targets x64 Windows sandboxes, although it is very easy to adapt it to support x86
+tricard only targets x64 Windows sandboxes, although it is very easy to adapt it to support x86
-- for remote dispatch, only virustotal through msf-virustotal is supported

 Goals
 ======